-Liquid-based cytology specimens (Screening)
+Liquid-based Cytology Specimens (Screening)

-Liquid-based cytology collection devices are used for endocervical sampling for cytology tests and certain molecular tests, such as chlamydia, gonorrhea, HPV and trichomoniasis, that are common for screening certain asymptomatic women.1-3 These collection devices are not designed (or acceptable) for collecting and transporting specimens for tests that require vaginal samples.
+Liquid-based cytology collection devices are used for endocervical sampling for cytology tests and certain molecular tests, such as Chlamydia, Gonorrhea, HPV, and Trichomonas, that are common for screening certain asymptomatic women.
+These collection devices are not designed (or acceptable) for collecting and transporting specimens for tests that require vaginal samples.

-Vaginal swab specimens (Diagnostic)
+Vaginal Swab Specimens (Diagnostic)

-The APTIMA® vaginal swab is used for tests that require vaginal sampling (e.g., bacterial vaginosis).
-APTIMA® vaginal swabs are also used to perform high-quality NAA molecular tests for chlamydia, gonorrhea, trichomoniasis, herpes simplex virus, bacterial vaginosis and mycoplasma.
+This swab collection device is designed to collect specimens for assays that require vaginal samples, such as bacterial vaginosis, for symptomatic women for diagnostic purposes.
+The APTIMA® vaginal swab is used for tests that require vaginal sampling (ie, bacterial vaginosis).
+APTIMA® vaginal swabs are also used to perform high-quality NAA molecular tests for Chlamydia, Gonorrhea, Trichomonas, herpes simplex virus, bacterial vaginosis, and Mycoplasma.